noahkiss/ytdl-sub/docs/source/config_reference/plugins.rst

   The download archive contains a mapping of ytdl IDs to downloaded files.
 This is used to create a ytdl download-archive file when invoking a download on a subscription.
 This will prevent ytdl from redownloading media already downloaded.

   Defaults to False.

+``removed_file_cleanup``

+:expected type: Optional[Boolean]
+:description:
+  Requires ``maintain_download_archive`` set to True.

+  Deletes any files that are no longer in the current list.
+This is useful for keeping the output directory clean of files that are no longer in the subscription or playlist.

+  Defaults to False.